-- 10. The following is a list of known issues and/or factors that should be considered when using the data tables: - Welsh Residents Treated in England It is possible that not all of the data on Welsh residents treated in England is received through NHS SUS extracts. - Missing or Invalid Clinical Information http://www.nwisinformationstandards.wales.nhs.uk/data-quality.
+It is possible that not all of the data on Welsh residents treated in England is received through NHS SUS extracts.

+Missing or Invalid Clinical Information

 Clinical coding can, in some situations, take place sometime after the episode of care and not all PEDW records contained clinical coding at the time these analyses were undertaken.
-Anyone with access to the NHS Wales intranet can view further data quality reports on data validity and consistency at:
+Further information on the Clinical Coding Audit Programme can be found here: https://dhcw.nhs.wales/information-services/information-standards/clinical-coding-audit-programme/